actions-marketplace-validations/rbalashevich_cloudil-cr-login/README.md

-## YC CR "Login" Action for GitHub Actions
+## CloudIL CR "Login" Action for GitHub Actions

 Logs in the local Docker client to Yandex Cloud Container Registry.